canalplus/rx-player/doc/api/Bitrate_Control/getMinAudioBitrate.md

 This limit can be further updated by calling the [setMinAudioBitrate](./setMinAudioBitrate.md) method.

 Note that this only affects adaptive strategies.
-Forcing the bitrate manually (for example by calling `setAudioBitrate`) bypass this limit completely.
+Forcing the quality manually (for example by calling `lockAudioRepresentations`) bypasses this limit completely.

 ## Syntax